• Skip to primary navigation

 • Consider serving with crusty bread or Vegan Minestrone Soup!

-Try this fabulous spaghetti salad recipe for a quick and easy weeknight recipe.
+Try this summer spaghetti salad recipe for a quick and easy weeknight recipe.
 Everyone always comes back for seconds!

 If you love this cold spaghetti salad recipe, give us a 5-star review and comment below.
 We would love to hear from you!